chandan0013/Convolution-Neural-Networks/README.md

 one \Average" pooling layer (nn.AdaptiveAvgPool2d(1) would work in PyTorch)

 Plot the training and testing accuracy as a function of atleast 10 epochs.

+%%%%Data folder not included, source path needs to be updated Email me for Linux Script file